The Churches of Britain and Ireland

 |West Ham, Greater London

-Glad Tidings Free Pentecostal Church on Plashet Road meet in the former St. John's Reformed Episcopal Church (1889). © P. L. Kessler / The History Files, which advises that it has also hosted a congregation of Moravians from 1912, when it was known as Upton Manor Church.
+Glad Tidings Free Pentecostal Church on Plashet Road meets in the former St. John's Reformed Episcopal Church (1889). © P. L. Kessler / The History Files, which advises that it has also hosted a congregation of Moravians from 1912, when it was known as Upton Manor Church.
+TQ 4053 8394.